Synopsis

 Reviews/Recommendations

-“A future theater-laughs-at-itself classic alongside Michael Frayn’s Noises Off.
+“A future theater-laughs-at-itself classic alongside Michael Frayn’s Noises Off."

 "Houk’s comedy is a near-perfect, laugh-out-loud farce, owing not only to the cockamamie plot but to the comic invective among the bungling actors, harried production crew, and acerbic critic."